 Can anything be done if the burn patient doesn’t have enough healthy skin for needed skin grafts?

 The patient's donor sites can often be used more than once for grafts after a new layer of skin forms on the donor site, although there is a limit to how many grafts can be taken from the same site.
 Grafts from skin banks and other living and synthetic grafts are also available.

 Skin banks are similar to blood banks.
 They test for communicable diseases and store skin from individuals who agreed to be organ donors before dying.
 The donor skin (called an allograft) is preserved in a solution or frozen.
 Grafts from skin banks are used as a temporary covering to protect against infection, reduce pain, reduce fluid loss, and allow the tissues underneath to heal.
 However, because the body’s immune system recognizes an allograft as being foreign, it rejects the graft in 1 to 3 weeks.
 It is then removed.

 High tech skin grafts and artificial membranes

-“Biotechnology” has recently produced new types of skin grafts.
+Biotechnology has produced new types of skin grafts.
 CEA (cultured epithelial autograft) uses living skin cells from the burn patient to grow new skin cells in sheets in a laboratory.
 Because the skin cells come from the patient, they are not rejected and form a permanent new skin layer.
 The sheets of CEA are very thin (10 – 15 cells thick) and fragile; they have the strength when first applied of wet tissue paper and are easily torn.
 In patients with massive burns, CEA produces a better cosmetic result than if it weren’t used, but CEA patients often require longer hospitalizations and more surgeries to release contractures because of the need to reduce movement to avoid damaging the delicate grafts until they are established.
-Products like Integra use products from animals, including collagen and condroitin, in combination with silicone to form a synthetic skin substitute as a temporary covering for massive burns.
+Products like Integra use materials from animals, including collagen and chondroitin, in combination with silicone to form a synthetic skin substitute as a temporary covering for massive burns.